ikk23/reaction-diffusion/cluster/uhat_comparison.md

-It makes sense that when the invasion frequency is lower, a smaller release area is required in order for the drive to spread – this is why the coral line (uhat=10) is behind the blue line (uhat=20).
-The observed values of a that cause P(increase)=50% are about 0.01 apart.
+It makes sense that when the invasion frequency is lower, a smaller release area is required in order for the drive to spread – this is why the coral line (uhat=5) is behind the green line (uhat=10) and the green line (uhat=10) is behind the blue line (uhat=20).
+The observed values of a that cause P(increase)=50% are about 0.005-0.01 apart.
 However, the predicted values of a are way too close. delta should be more sensitive to changes in u_hat.

 ## a vs delta for different u_hat